bojand/protocol-buffers-benchmarks/README.md

 # Protocol Buffers Benchmarks

-Simple benchmarks of [Protocol Buffer](https://developers.google.com/protocol-buffers) and JSON serialization and deserialization and payload size in Go and Node.js.
-No gzip.
+Simple benchmarks of [Protocol Buffer](https://developers.google.com/protocol-buffers) and JSON.

+In Go serialization and deserialization speed is benchmarked.
 Go benchmark code based on code in [this talk](https://www.youtube.com/watch?v=27swR9HACWU).

-For Node.js benchmarks both `protoc` generated code and code using [protobuf.js](https://github.com/dcodeIO/ProtoBuf.js/).
+For Node.js benchmarks serialization and deserialization speeds using both `protoc` and [protobuf.js](https://github.com/dcodeIO/ProtoBuf.js/).
+Also benchmarks serialized sizes for a few scenarios.
+No compression is applied.

 ## Installation